 Kosha Mangsho – Bengali Mutton Curry

 Mutton kosha is guaranteed to melt in your mouth.
-It is a slow cooked dish with a rich, dark gravy.
+It is a slow-cooked dish with rich, dark gravy.
 You can eat it with luchi puris, parathas or palao.
 Just like other Bengali dishes, mutton kosha gets its flavour from a mix of mustard oil and spices.

 Marinade Ingredients